 Something Better– The Restaurant of the Future – GW Chew

 What if a restaurant did more than just serve food?
-It’s , but can you turn your restaurant into something more?
+It’s hard enough to start one, but can you turn your restaurant into something more?
 These are the questions that chef and inventor GW Chew sought to answer in his Ted Talk.
 A vegan living in a meat-dominated society, Chew discusses how his approach encourages healthy eating habits in others.
 To him, education is the key to getting others to eat healthy foods.
 If you provide the how and why, people are more likely to respond accordingly.

 Chew’s restaurant, Something Better Foods International, is a proof-of-concept for this philosophy.
 Beyond being a restaurant, Chew describes it as a “lifestyle education center” where people come to learn about healthy alternatives.
 Most importantly, Chew argues that there are certain things that need to happen to get people to eat healthily.
 The healthy alternatives need to taste good with a similar appearance and texture to their unhealthy counterparts.
 People also need encouragement and education to build sustainable eating habits.